When Disabilities Keep You From Working

 You may have numerous questions on your mind if you are unable to work and think you qualify for SSD benefits.
 Get straight answers suitable to your circumstance by requesting a free consultation with an SSD lawyer.
-At Carey & Stewart in Weirton, we represent people throughout West Virginia and Pennsylvania.
+At Carey & Stewart in Weirton, we represent people throughout West Virginia, Ohio, and Pennsylvania.

 With An Attorney’s Guidance, Present A Truthful, Persuasive SSD Application

 - How to determine whether – and when – you qualify for benefits

 - How to make a convincing claim

 - What to do if your claim is denied

 Some people are convinced they do not qualify because they only have a partial disability.
 However, when someone has multiple partial disabilities, decision-makers at Social Security may consider these together and approve the claim.

 An applicant may have a mobility problem, a respiratory ailment and a mental illness, such as bipolar disorder.
 Each disorder by itself may not keep the person from being able to work full time, but with several disorders taking their toll, the applicant may find it difficult to hold down an eight-to-five job.